intel/llm-on-ray/docs/benchmark.md

 ## Save Benchmark Results

 `benchmark_serving.py` supports saving benchmark statistics and individual requests and responses into json file.
 Please specify `--results-dir` argument when running the script, then the benchmark results will be saved to the specified directory.

+## Recommendations
+- Ensure that the serving system can handle the specified load without compromising performance.
+- Monitor the system during testing to identify bottlenecks or issues.
+- Use the recorded statistics to fine-tune the system for optimal performance.